 Lai Ding is the Senior Imaging Scientist at the NeuroTechnology Studio and the first member of its team of scientists.

-Allison is a recent graduate of Bay State college with a degree in Management alongside a concentration specifically in Healthcare Management.
+Allison Mello is a recent graduate of Bay State College with a degree in Management alongside a concentration specifically in Healthcare Management.
 Previous to this position she spent time at the Massachusetts Commission Against Discrimination as an Administrative Support/ Language Access intern.
-During her time in college she was given a Program Leadership award.
-Here at BWH she will provide administrative support for all aspects of the PIN mission as well as support for neurology research groups based in the Hale Building for Transformative Medicine.
+During her time in college, she was given a Program Leadership award.
+Here at BWH, she will provide administrative support for all aspects of the PIN mission as well as support for neurology research groups based in the Hale Building for Transformative Medicine.

 Single Cell Genomics Core: Adam Chicoine, Core Manager